IRSAAtUMn/RWorkshop18/notes/08-git.md

      + then you can do

-       & git config --global user.name 'Your Name'
+           git config --global user.name "Your Name"

-       & git config --global user.email 'your@email.com'
+           git config --global user.email "your@email.com"

-       (I don't have to do this because I did it long ago)
+       (I don't have to do this because I did it long ago) where "Your Name" and "your@email.com" are replaced by your actual name and e-mail address.

      + Then click on the "Console" button to get back to the R console

- * Open a new file
+ * Open a new R markdown file

    - On the File menu